Harald Klak: Heirs

 The Annales Bertiniani mention a Godfrid Haraldsson who was baptized at Mainz.
 He has been identified as a son of Harald Klak.
 King Sigifrid of Denmark, reigning later in the 9th century, and his brother Halfdan are considered "nepotes" of either Rorik of Dorestad or Horik II, based on various interpretations of the Annales Vedastini.
 If the former they could be indirect successors to the claims of Harald on the throne of Denmark.
 An 891 entry of the Annales Fuldenses mentions Sigifrid killed along with his co-ruler Godafrid.
 Their deaths are also mentioned in the "Gesta quorundam regum Francorum".
 The name of the co-ruler suggests he was also a member of the family line.

 The next mentioned ruler of Denmark is a Svend (Sweyn) who was king following the conquests of Olof the Brash.
 He is mentioned by Adam of Bremen as father of Harthacnut of Denmark.
 Between the reigns of Svend and Harthacnut, Adam places a brief one by Sigerich.
 They could be descendants of the same family line but the relations are unclear.

 According to Geschiedenis van Nederland (1995) by Gerlof Verwey, Harald Klak had another nephew, Hemming, Count in Frisia.
-Verwey argues he was a brother of Rorik of Dorestad and Harald the younger.
+Verwey argues Hemming was a brother of Rorik of Dorestad and Harald the younger.